Data Methodology

 Data Vintage and Update Frequency

 H-1B disclosure data is released quarterly by the DOL Employment and Training Administration (ETA), typically within 30 days of the quarter's end.
+The live wage table currently holds DOL fiscal years FY2024 and FY2025; employer wage-trend charts compare those two years from the same employer_salaries population only (never OSHA or WARN rows in the ratio).
 OSHA injury and illness data is updated annually, with each release covering the prior calendar year.
-WARN notices are published on varying schedules by individual state workforce agencies — some states update daily while others publish monthly or quarterly.
+WARN notices are published on varying schedules by individual state workforce agencies, some states update daily while others publish monthly or quarterly.
 PlainEmployers refreshes each data source as new releases become available, and the database build date is displayed on the site.

 Processing Pipeline

-1. Raw data files are downloaded from each federal source — DOL/ETA bulk disclosure files for H-1B, OSHA establishment-specific injury data, and state WARN databases.
+- Raw data files are downloaded from each federal source, DOL/ETA bulk disclosure files for H-1B, OSHA establishment-specific injury data, and state WARN databases.

-3. H-1B wage statistics are aggregated by employer: median salary, salary range, 25th and 75th percentile wages, job title distribution, and geographic footprint across filing locations.
+- H-1B wage statistics are aggregated by employer: median salary, salary range (minimum to maximum disclosed wage), a per-job-title breakdown, and the metro/state footprint of each employer's filing locations.

-5. Stability scores reflect WARN Act history — incorporating the frequency, recency, and scale of layoff notices relative to employer size where known.
+- Stability scores reflect WARN Act history, incorporating the frequency, recency, and scale of layoff notices relative to employer size where known.

 Coverage